SAP-samples/btp-terraform-samples/released/usecases/services_apps/sap_build_code/step1/README.md

 ## Overview

-This script shows how to create a SAP BTP subaccount with the `SAP AI Core` service deployed
+This script shows how to create a SAP BTP subaccount with `SAP Build Code` deployed.

 ## Content of setup

-The setup comprises the following resources:
+The setup comprises the following resources that are split into `step1` and `step2`:

 - Creation of a SAP BTP subaccount
-- Entitlement of the SAP AI Core service
-- Entitlement and setup of SAP HANA Cloud (incl. hana cloud tools)
+- Entitlement of all services and app subscrptions
 - Role collection assignments to users

 ## Deploying the resources